Dan-Q/dmg-post-finder/README.md

 this would actually be needed.
 For example, upon updating a Post a transient could be updated to add or remove the current Post's ID, depending on whether or not it contained the new block.
-At the expense of slightly slower writes (when saving Posts), this would maximise performance for the new WP-CLI command by reducing it to an O(1) problem (and, depending on the server configuration, potentially load the data from RAM without hitting the database server at all).
+At the expense of slightly slower writes (when saving Posts), this would maximise performance for the new WP-CLI command by reducing it to an O(1) problem (and, depending on the server configuration, potentially load the data from RAM without hitting the database server at all!).

 ## Repository Layout